alexanmtz/jflow/README.md

 # jFlow
-> Version 1.1
+> Version 1.3
+	* Add active class in current active item of pagination
+	* Fix bug that don't activate it the current item when use previous and next

 # About the plugin ?

 This plugin is alternative for slider / carousel plugins out there.
 The reason that I develop this one is that I was needed a carousel that could support more complex markup structure inside the carousel container.
-Besides that, this is the first carousel plugin completely tested.
+Besides that, this is the first carousel plugin developed with TDD.

 This plugin accepts horizontal and vertical orientation